iriecoffelt/Audi-Workshop-Manuals/Audi_Q5_Limp_Mode_Diagnostic_Guide.md

 ## Important Notes

+1. **⚠️ THROTTLE BODY ADAPTATION (CRITICAL - DO THIS FIRST!)**:

+   - If you unplugged the throttle body connector during the thermostat replacement, you MUST perform a throttle body adaptation
+   - The manual explicitly requires this: "Adaptions must be performed after renewing throttle valve module"
+   - Use an OBD-II scanner with Audi diagnostic capabilities:
+     - **VCDS** (VAG-COM) - popular for DIY
+     - **OBDeleven** - mobile app-based
+     - **Professional scan tool** - at a shop or dealership
+   - The adaptation procedure calibrates the throttle position sensors so the ECM knows the correct throttle angles
+   - Without this, the ECM will limit RPMs for safety (limp mode)
+   - **This is very likely the cause of your 3800 RPM limitation!**

-1. **Battery Disconnection**: Since you didn't disconnect the battery, the ECM may have stored fault codes when connectors were unplugged with key on.
+2. **Battery Disconnection**: Since you didn't disconnect the battery, the ECM may have stored fault codes when connectors were unplugged with key on.
 Consider:

    - Disconnecting battery for 30 minutes to reset ECM
    - Clearing codes with OBD-II scanner
    - Re-checking all connectors after reset

-2. **Connector Cleaning**: If connectors got wet or dirty during repair:
+3. **Connector Cleaning**: If connectors got wet or dirty during repair:

    - Clean with electrical contact cleaner
    - Ensure connectors are completely dry before reconnecting

-3. **Wiring Damage**: Check for wires that may have been:
+4. **Wiring Damage**: Check for wires that may have been:

    - Pinched during reassembly
    - Pulled or stretched
    - Cut by sharp edges

-4. **Testing Order**: Start with visual inspection, then check most critical sensors (G28, throttle body) before moving to others.
+5. **Testing Order**: Start with visual inspection, then check most critical sensors (G28, throttle body) before moving to others.

 ---